Randomization-based Test for Censored Outcomes: A New Look at the Logrank Test: Framework, notation and assumptions

 Finally, we give two technical remarks regarding the assumptions.
-First, we can slightly weaken Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} by allowing dependence between the treatment assignment and the potential censoring times, but we still require $(Z_i, C_i(1),C_0(0))$'s to be i.i.d.\ and independent of the potential event times $\bm{T}(1)$ and $\bm{T}(0)$; see Section \ref{sec:slight_relax} for details.
-Second, similar assumptions are also invoked in usual superpopulation inference, but they can have weaker forms; for example, neither the treatment assignments nor the potential censoring times need to be identically distributed for all units.
-We defer a more detailed comparison to Section \ref{sec:summary}. }
+First, we can weaken Assumptions \ref{asmp:rbe} and \ref{asmp:noninformative} by allowing dependence between the treatment assignment and the potential censoring times, but we still require $(Z_i, C_i(1),C_i(0))$'s to be i.i.d.\ and independent of the potential event times; see Appendix A1 of the the Supplementary Material for details.
+Second, similar assumptions are also invoked in usual superpopulation inference, but they can have weaker forms; see Appendix A2 of the Supplementary Material for a more detailed comparison.